 Hometown: Mason City, Iowa Alma Mater: Concordia University, Nebraska

-Jake Adams finished his first season on the Concordia University baseball coaching staff in 2017-18.
+Jake Adams finished his second season on the Concordia University baseball coaching staff in 2018-19.
 He graduated from Concordia in May 2017 after two seasons as a starting outfielder for head coach Ryan Dupic.
+Adams has had a hand in both Bulldog GPAC championship seasons (2017 and 2019) as either a player or coach.

 Coached by his father Tony at Newman Catholic High School, Adams earned his bachelor’s degree in business administration from Concordia.
 He is now pursuing a master’s in business administration.
 He is the son of Tony and Pam and has an older brother Jordan.